Seldom-SE/Seldom-SE.github.io/index.md

 Cotton, inspired by Catan, was a game that I made because I wanted to add more variation to Catan.
 I enjoy how the variation in the board setup can make for very different games.
-If all of the brick tiles are assigned unfavorable chits, the gameplay will be more focused on development cards, which don't need bricks.
+If all of the brick tiles are assigned unfavorable chits, for example, the gameplay will be more focused on development cards, which don't need bricks.
 I expanded this variation by randomly assigning each tile, port, and chit independently of each other, instead of shuffling and dealing.
 Now, you might end up with a game with no mountains or three deserts.
 This one was more of a side project after [Mystery Castle](#mystery-castle-may-2022---july-2022) was put on hiatus, but I finished the core of the game, except you can't trade or win.
 But then I came up with new ideas for it, which became [Bloodcurse Island](#bloodcurse-island-july-2022---august-2022).

 ### Super Dodge Mania!
 (November 2018 - June 2020)